github-fun/commands/README.md

 ```

 ## Creating a repo
+### Step 1.1 Creating a repo
+In your GitHub account, find the Repositories tab and click.
+Then click the green New button.

+(image)

+Choose a name for your repo (ex. `myawesomerepo`).
+Choose the button to make the repo public and select “Initialize this repository with a README.”
+Leave all other choices on the default setting.

+### Step 1.2 Copy the repo's URL
+In your GitHub account, click the Repositories tab and click on your new repo.
+Click the green “clone or download” button on the right.
+For today, we will use HTTPS (you can toggle this).

+(image)

 ### Step 1.3 Cloning the repo locally
 Tip: Right click on the terminal to paste the git URL.
 In most cases, you can’t use `Ctrl+V` in the terminal.